alsoc/fmdt/README.md

 **This section targets advanced users, some knowledge about the implemented algorithms may be required!!
 You have been warned ;-).**

-`fmdt-detect` comes with the `--out-stats` option to help to understand what is happening during the execution.
+`fmdt-detect` comes with the `--log-path` option to help to understand what is happening during the execution.
 This option enables to log internal statistics of the different algorithms used to detect meteors.